Thickness-dependent magnon spin transport in antiferromagnetic insulators: Crossover from quasi-three-dimensional to quasi-two-dimensional regimes: Magnon spin transport

 In \cref{fig:uniaxial_distance-dependent_transport}, we present the distance-dependent magnon spin signal along the magnetic ground state $\mu(x)$, for various system thicknesses in the easy-axis magnetic phase.
 In order to facilitate the comparison, we normalize all curves to the spin accumulation at the injector, $\mu_0$.

 Across all thicknesses, the spin signal decays exponentially with distance, consistent with the diffusive magnon spin transport theory \cite{WeesMagnonDiffusion}.
 Within our chosen spin parameters, systems with four or fewer layers exhibit significantly longer diffusion lengths than those with five or more layers, revealing a clear thickness-dependent crossover.
-A qualitatively similar behavior is observed in the easy-plane magnetic phase as well, see \cref{fig:biaxial_distance-dependent_transport}.
+A qualitatively similar behavior is observed in the easy-plane magnetic phase as well; see \cref{fig:biaxial_distance-dependent_transport}.

-To determine the propagation lengths and extract the diffusion length $L_D$, the data are fitted using a single exponential decay of the magnon spin signal, $\mu(x) = \mu_0 \exp(-x/L_D)$.
+To determine the propagation lengths and extract the diffusion length $L_D$, the data are fitted using a single exponential decay of the magnon spin signal $\mu(x) = \mu_0 \exp(-x/L_D)$.
 Oscillations superimposed on the exponential decay of the spin signal, seen in the green curves for thicker systems in \cref{fig:uniaxial_distance-dependent_transport}, do not alter our primary conclusion regarding the quasi-2D to quasi-3D crossover.
 We attribute these oscillations to magnon reflections at the bottom interface and interference with surface modes.
-In \cref{sec:remarkOscillations}, we demonstrate that, for thicknesses larger than the critical crossover thickness, the spin signal requires fitting with a two-component model.
+In \cref{sec:remarkOscillations}, we demonstrate that for thicknesses larger than the critical crossover thickness, the spin signal requires fitting with a two-component model.

 The thickness-dependent diffusion lengths are shown in \cref{fig:diffusion_lengths_across_thicknesses} with green squares for the easy-axis and orange triangles for the easy-plane magnetic phases.
 For film thicknesses between four and five layers, corresponding to $20$–\SI{25}{nm}, both magnetic phases show a pronounced enhancement in the thinner films.
-In the thinner films, below the crossover thickness, the diffusion length is approximately four times larger than in the thicker films.
+In the thinner films, below the crossover thickness, the diffusion length is approximately four times larger than that in the thicker films.
 As we argue in the following section, we interpret this critical crossover thickness as the transition from a quasi-3D to a quasi-2D transport regime.
+Within our model framework, we find that, at the critical thickness, the diffusion length in the easy-axis phase shows substantial variation, indicating enhanced sensitivity of transport properties near the dimensional crossover, see \cref{fig:diffusion_length_over_voltage_4layer}.
+This is visualized in by the large error bar.